Frequent Questions and Answers about Bea Arthur

 Answer: I really don’t know anything about this subject… and if one day I have more information on Bea’s clothes, I will post it here.
 Very popular question.

 Answer: None!
 Bea hated cheesecake!
 Sorry to break all of your dreams!

 Questions asked about the founder of this site:

 Question: How many times have you seen her show?

 Answer: I have seen ‘And Then There’s Bea’ 3 times in Chicago in 2001 and again in Mount Pleasant, Michigan, in April of 2005.
 I have also seen her performance in ‘Strike up the Band‘ the year before in Chicago.

 Question: How many times have met her?

 Answer: 4.
-First time was the night before her opening performance here in Chicago at Sidetracks bar.
-Then again outside her dressing trailer at the venue she was performing at.
+The first time was the night before her opening performance here in Chicago at Sidetracks bar.
+Then again outside her dressing trailer at the venue, she was performing.
 And again at Voltaire’s cabaret, also in Chicago.
-Finally, in Mount Pleasent, back stage, after the show.
+Finally, in Mount Pleasent, backstage, after the show.